fengxia41103/myblog/content/workspace/openstack/switches.md

 2. Set this LAG port to trunk mode: `bridge-port mode trunk`.
 3. Assign allowed vlans: `bridge-port trunk allowed vlan <comma delimiter list>`, eg. `1-19,100-109,3999`.
+4. `exit` &larr; so you can select other things to config.

 Second, set up the port you want to add to this aggregation:

 1. Select port to config: `interface ethernet 1/<port>`, eg. `1/17`